DataStax-Examples/glitch-astra-starter/README.md

 To build and play with this app, follow the build instructions that are located here: [https://github.com/DataStax-Examples/glitch-astra-starter#prerequisites](https://github.com/DataStax-Examples/glitch-astra-starter#prerequisites)

 <!--- STARTEXCLUDE --->
-# Running the Glitch Astra Starter
+# Running the Glitch and Astra DB Starter
 Follow the instructions below to get started.

 ## Prerequisites